top of page

 ICAM-1 antagonistic peptide for TBI treatment

-we are targeting intercellular adhesion molecule 1 (ICAM-1) that has a significant role in the regulation of vascular permeability and neovascularization, and transmigration of leukocytes to the brain.
+We are targeting intercellular adhesion molecule 1 (ICAM-1) that has a significant role in the regulation of vascular permeability and neovascularization, and transmigration of leukocytes to the brain.
 Adhesion of leukocytes to endothelial cells is a critical step in the migration of leukocytes into injured tissues.
 This adhesion is regulated in part by interactions between ICAM-1 on endothelial cells and a group of glycoproteins such as leukocyte function-associated antigen (LFA-1) on leukocytes and macrophage-1 antigen (Mac-1) on neutrophils, monocytes, and macrophages.
 ICAM-1 is known to initiate neuroinflammatory response through the transmigration of leukocytes into the brain via cell adhesion protein- paxillin and focal adhesion pathways.
 These events finally lead to neuroinflammation, neurodegeneration, and cognitive and sensory-motor deficits.
 However, in TBI, the downstream mechanism of injury-induced transmigration of leukocytes to the brain remains elusive.
 Moreover, it is not clear whether blocking ICAM-1-mediated transmigration of leukocytes within the neurovascular unit provides better outcomes after TBI.
 Therefore, an approach to suppress ICAM-1 activity either genetically or pharmacologically could be a valuable therapeutic strategy for promoting recovery from TBI.

 Therapeutic strategy for neurovascular remodeling in alcohol use disorder